"Survival Guide for 'Switching' from Windows to Mac"

 2. Browser & Development Tools

-Shortcuts that web developers use daily.
+Shortcuts web developers use daily.

 | Operation | Windows | Mac |